isaacs/blog.izs.me/src/posts/2024/near-mode-far-mode-autism/index.md

    it, and they were hurt and angry, called you uncaring.
 Is it possible that you were acting from a far mode thinking style, while they were bringing you a near mode concern?
-What would it have been like to be in near mode in that sitation?
+What would it have been like to be in near mode in that situation?

    On the flip side, identify those situations which are a Very Big Deal, and no one around you seems to care as much as they